New and Changed Information

 Step 12 |

-In the Proxy Configuration page, configure the following settings.
+In the Proxy Configuration page, configure these settings.
 In this page, you can configure the proxy that the Device Connector will use to communicate with the Intersight cloud.

 |